exvim/exvim.github.io/index.md

 # Welcome to exVim

 exVim is a project to turn Vim into a nice programming environment.
-This project makes you possible to apply different Vim settings, plugin settings, even plugins for different projects.
-In this way, it makes Vim become the best IDE in the world!
+This project makes it possible for you to apply different Vim settings, different plugin settings and even different plugins by project.
+With this, Vim becomes the best IDE in the world!

-**WHAT EVEN COOL IS --- WE USE EXVIM DEVELOP EXVIM! (\\(-_-)/)**
+**EVEN COOL IS --- WE USE EXVIM DEVELOP EXVIM! (\\(-_-)/)**

 - [Downloads](downloads)
 - [Install](docs/install)

 ## Features

-- Manage your project with `.exvim` setting file.
+- Manage your project with a `.exvim` setting file.
-- Update your project files by single command. (tags, cscope-db, search-index, makefile, ...)
+- Update your project files with a single command. (tags, cscope-db, search-index, makefile, ...)
-- Project files stores in one place (in the folder `./.exvim.your_project_name/` under your project).
+- Project files are stored in one place (in the folder `./.exvim.your_project_name/` under your project).
-- Load Vim-plugin on demand for different projects based on your `.exvim` settings.
+- Load Vim plugins on demand for different projects based on your `.exvim` settings.
-- Better management of plugin windows in Vim. (avoid multiple plugin windows mess up in Vim)
+- Better management of plugin windows in Vim. (avoid getting multiple plugin windows messed up)
-- Browse and operate your project files and folders in project window.
+- Browse and work on your project files and folders in the project window.
-- Class, variable and function tags jumpping.
+- Class, variable, and function tag jumping.
 - Global search in project scope.
-- Global search engine customization (user can choose grep, idutils even his own one)
+- Global search engine customization (user can choose grep, idutils, or even his own)
-- A powful way to filter your global search result.
+- A powerful way to filter your global search results.
-- Generate classes hierarchy pictures.
+- Generate class hierarchy pictures.
 - Enhanced quick-fix window.
-- Popular Vim-plugin integrated.
+- Popular Vim plugin integrated.

 ## How does it work?

-Edit and saved your project settings in `your_project_name.exvim`, open it with Vim.
-In this way exVim will parse the the file and apply settings to your project after Vim started.
+By editing and saving your project settings in a `your_project_name.exvim` file and opening it with Vim, the exVim plugins will be loaded.  exVim will parse the `your_project_name..exvim` file and apply the settings for your project after Vim has started.

 The settings include:

-- The window layout of your Vim.
-(Where to open the plugin window, initial opened window, last time layout...)
-- File and Folder filter.
-- Plugin you wish to use in the project.
-- Plugin settings for the project.
-- External tools.
-Such as grep, idutils, ctags, cscope,...
-- External tools settings for the project.
-- Your extension settings.
-- ...

-exVim also make sure project files stores in one place ( in the folder `./.exvim.your_project_name/` under your project ).
+exVim also makes sure project files are stored in one place (in the folder `./.exvim.your_project_name/` under your project).
-This makes your project clean and much better work with external tools.
+This makes your project clean and much better to work with external tools.
 These project files can be:

 - global search index and results (idutils)
 - tags
 - cscope files
 - hierarchy graph pictures
-- error message
+- error messages
 - temporary files
 - ...

-After exVim started, type `:Update` command, exVim will helps you update project files.
+After Vim has loaded `your_project_name.exvim` and started, exVim helps you update your project files so you can use your favorite plugins with these files.